vmware/vks-validated-solutions/VKS Migrations/vSphere CSI K8s to VKS/OCP-VKS-migration-example.md

 ######
-# 3. Create Velero backup and restore to from the S3 endpoint
+# 3. Create Velero backup and restore (to/from the S3 endpoint)
 ######

 ## create velero backup